-To meet its target of universal access to clean cooking solutions by 2030, the government of Nepal plans to leverage the country’s immense potential for hydroelectric generation.
+To meet its target of universal access to clean cooking solutions by 2030, the GoN plans to leverage the country’s immense potential for hydroelectric generation.
 The government’s programs have already led to unprecedented improvement in electricity access throughout the country.
 However, achieving sustained use of electric cooking also means addressing market and knowledge barriers affecting the uptake and adoption of electric cooking appliances.

 “Clean cooking plays a critical role in meeting the Government of Nepal’s ambitious commitments and targets to mitigate climate change and, in parallel, achieve universal energy access.
 We look forward to supporting CCA and other partners to work together on this critical issue and ensure Nepali citizens have access to clean and affordable cooking options.”Surendra Labh KarnaFormer Member, National Planning Commission